lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

     - Binds Level Up slider bounds: parses `level` from the URL (`/level/:level/...`), computes constraints via `getLevelUpConstraints(level)`, and passes `{ minYear, maxYear }` to `GameLayout1`.
     - Renders `LevelUpIntro` via a React portal to `document.body` with `z-[60]`, above `PreparationOverlay` (`z-[50]`).
 The overlay blocks interactions underneath (no leaks).
     - Computes live Level Up intro metrics: `currentOverallNetPct = average(roundResults[].accuracy)` and `bestRoundNetPct = max(roundResults[].accuracy)`, both clamped to `0..100`, and passes them to `LevelUpIntro` for progress display.
-    - The server-authoritative round timer runs under the overlay; the overlay does not pause the timer on Level Up routes.
+    - The intro overlay auto-shows at the start of each round on `/level/...` routes and gates the timer until Start is pressed.
+It is also embedded inside `PreparationOverlay` during preparation and can be reopened in-game via the HUD Level button.
   - `src/pages/RoundResultsPage.tsx`
     - Above the standard results layout, renders `LevelRoundProgressCard` on Level Up routes.
     - Computes net percent with `computeRoundNetPercent(timeAcc, locAcc, accDebtTotal)` using: